 Upstairs in the Huntington Gallery (once the Huntington Mansion) is a pair of Chelsea potpourri jars.
-Mrs. Huntington owned alot of rare Chelsea porcelain piece.
+Mrs. Huntington owned a lot of rare Chelsea porcelain pieces.
 On a plaque next to the jars it states: “Potpourri was often made by women in the 18th Century, a procedure like this one.
 Place a layer of aromatic plants & a layer of salt into a pot in an alternating fashion until it is full:

 Orange flowers [Winter-Springtime]

 Cover.
 Let sit in the sun stirring the contents every other day.
 Use after a year.”
 Nancy Note: instead of the layers of salt to dry the herbs and rose petals, nowadays they would use orris root.